iconoclast007/ScriptureFormattingTools/README.md

 Code can certainly be added to
 AWIP - All words in passage

-NWIV - NUmber of Words in Verse
+NWIV - Number of Words in Verse

 PNIP - Proper Nouns in passage

+# Supporting Tools

 # Sample Output (for Esther 10) -- cut and past directly into Latex source files and then
 use your favorite Latex Tool